 Clean as soon as possible do not let food dry onto the surface as soaking aluminum pots and pans are not recommended.

-Warm soapy water and a soft cloth are all that is needed when cleaning aluminum pans.
+Warm soapy water and a soft cloth are all that are needed when cleaning aluminum pans.
 A light scrubbing with a scourer that will not damage the surface or seasoning of your pan might be needed for tough surface marks.

 Are Aluminum Pans Dishwasher Safe